moneill022/AquaSpan/README.md

 #AquaSpan

-AquaSpan allows users to graph cumulative age frequencies for fish species based on input data.
-Reference data for wild populations described in the literature are also contained within the package and full citations can be found below.
-Visualizations of both age class distributions and cumulative age frequencies can be generated from the reference data.
+AquaSpan allows users to graph cumulative age frequencies for multiple fish species based on input data.
+Reference data for wild populations described in the literature are also contained within the package and full citations can be found at the end of this document.
+Visualizations of both age class distributions and cumulative age frequencies can be generated for the reference data.

+Age/Longevity distributions and cumulative age frequencies can be used to better understand the age structure and population dynamics of target taxa.
+In the context of multi-taxa aquatic exhibits, the examination of population age structure based on longevity data can assist in both exhibit and animal management.

+Functions include:
+Wild_Dist() - This function can be used to plot the age distributions of species contained in the WildDATA dataframe using the format:

+Wild_Dist(WildDATA, species == "EXAMPLE", age, count)

+Wild_CAF() - This function can be used to plot the cumulative age frequencies of species contained in the WildDATA dataframe using the format:

+Wild_CAF(WildDATA, species == "EXAMPLE", age, CAF)

+Aqua_CAF() - This function can be used to plot cumulative age frequencies for multiple species contained in a user-supplied dataframe using the following format:

+Aqua_CAF(dataframe, age, CAF, species)

+The input dataframe is comprised of a row for each age class of the target species (in years) columns: age, CAF, species:

+age	CAF	species
+1	08	species1
+2	20	species1
+3	35	species1
+4	75	species1
+5	78	species1
+6	95	species1
+7	97	species1
+8	100	species1

 <p xmlns:cc="http://creativecommons.org/ns#" xmlns:dct="http://purl.org/dc/terms/"><span property="dct:title">AquaSpan</span> by <span property="cc:attributionName">Michael O'Neill</span> is licensed under <a href="http://creativecommons.org/licenses/by/4.0/?ref=chooser-v1" target="_blank" rel="license noopener noreferrer" style="display:inline-block;">CC BY 4.0<img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/cc.svg?ref=chooser-v1"><img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/by.svg?ref=chooser-v1"></a></p>